 Analysts at Milliman, an actuarial consulting firm, reported in September that they saw signs that life-LTC prices were rising.

-Nine life-LTC hybrid issuers told the Milliman analysts that they had increased prices for new hybrid policies in the previous 12 moths, and two of those issuers said they had repriced new products three or more times in the previous 12 months.
+Seven of nine life-LTC hybrid issuers told the Milliman analysts that they had increased prices for new hybrid policies in the previous 12 moths, and two of those issuers said they had repriced new products three or more times in the previous 12 months.